-The deadline for admission applicants is March 1, for continuing students it is April 1.
+The deadline for admissions applicants is March 1; for continuing students it is April 1.

-There is no separate application for Merit Scholarships, they are based on your application for admission and determined by the admissions committee.
+There is no separate application for merit scholarships.
+Merit awards are based on your application for admission and determined by the admissions committee.

 How do I find information about student loans?